retinify/retinify-documentation/index.md

 # Welcome to retinify documentation

 ## 🚀 About retinify
-retinify is an advanced AI-powered stereo vision library designed for robotics.
+Retinify is an advanced AI-powered stereo vision library designed for robotics.
 It enables real-time, high-precision 3D perception by offloading compute-intensive tasks to GPUs and NPUs.

 >retinify is open source, and the source code is publicly available:
 >👉 [View the source on GitHub](https://github.com/retinify/retinify)